Growing up, I was taught bragging was bad.

 Lying is unacceptable.
 Lying will jeopardize the trust you are building with your customers and contacts.

-When I worked as the Personal Assistant within a large sales team many years ago, I would occasionally overhear a salesperson blatantly lying to their customer about what a particular model of equipment could do.
+When I worked as a Personal Assistant within a large sales team many years ago, I would occasionally overhear a salesperson blatantly lying to their customer about what a particular model of equipment could do.
 It was cringe-worthy.

 Though the salesperson may have scored that one sale, they were also setting themselves up to be cut off from any repeat business.